16 Best Denver Neighborhoods for 2023 (A Local’s Picks)

 - Lots of museums and attractions

-- Central location walking distance to downtown, but slightly more affordable rent
+- Central location within walking distance to downtown, but slightly more affordable rent

 Cons of Golden Triangle Neighborhood